-Although the University provides the opportunity for professional development leave, no additional funds are provided to replace the faculty members who go on leave.
+1. Although the University provides the opportunity for professional development leave, no additional funds are provided to replace the faculty members who go on leave.
 It usually falls to colleagues of the absent faculty member to help assume the responsibility of ensuring that her or his essential duties do not go unattended.
 Since the salary of the employee while on leave must still be paid from its regular source, employees supported on contracts and grants and Auxiliary funds are eligible only if the terms of the contract or grant or Auxiliary budget permit salary to be paid to an employee on leave.
+If professional development leave is approved but staffing considerations preclude it from being granted at the time requested, the leave may be postponed to a later time by mutual agreement between the faculty member and the supervisor.